 Either way your Airport Time Capsule takes care of it.

 5. Use Apple Time Capsule With Windows PCs

 Another fantastic feature is that you can use Time Capsule as a shared drive with your Windows PC.
 Giving you the full benefits of swapping photos, music or file sharing.

 To connect to Airport Time Capsule from Windows;

-You will need Airport Utilities for the Windows computer installed and you will also need Bonjour Print Utilities on the Windows Computer installed.
-Airport Utilities and Bonjour are crucial for the Windows computer to see and use the Airport Time Capsule.
+Airport Utilities and Bonjour are crucial.
+You need them for your Windows computer to see and use the Airport Time Capsule.

 Be sure to download them both from Apple.